Gratitude in Motion: A Review of Colleen Kelly Alexander's Memoir

 Her tough competitive spirit and her faith in God help her to endure the loss of her job, months of grueling surgeries, rehabilitation, physical therapy, bouts of depression, PTSD, hallucinations, nightmares, fear of moving vehicles, and driving.
 While some might view being run over by a freight truck a life turned upside down filled with limitations and bitterness, Colleen is filled with hope and purpose.

 While recovering and waiting for more surgeries to rebuild her body, she becomes an activist for bike safety and organizes a bike tour to raise money for adaptive bikes to benefit the rehabilitation center that helped her get back on her feet.
 She becomes a motivational speaker.
-She competes with her walker in a 5 mile road race with fierce determination.
+She competes with her walker in a five-mile road race with fierce determination.
 Colleen maintains her sense of humor by wearing a bright orange shirt emblazoned with DON'T RUN ME OVER.
 With walker in tow, she tackles a half-marathon in a Wonder Woman costume.
 Her participation in races and triathlons is training for subsequent arduous surgeries.

 Colleen and husband Sean at the 2016 Challenge Triathlon - Atlantic City, NJ